 Disclaimer: This agreement includes information regarding the Federal requirements for each Child Nutrition Program overseen by the District of Columbia (D.C.)
-SA Nutrition Programs Team; however, this is not a comprehensive regulatory document.
-Please refer to the Code of Federal Regulations (CFR), per specific program, for a comprehensive version of each Program's specific requirements.
+SA Child Nutrition Program Team; however, this is not a comprehensive regulatory document.
+Please refer to the Code of Federal Regulations (CFR) for each program for a comprehensive version of each program's requirements.